fisherro/colang/spec.md

 A new, temporary instance of the routine need not actually be created, but the behavior should be the same as if it had been.
 This works with both named routines and anonymous routines.

+Note that if the routine yields, then, when using quick activation, it will return the first value yielded and never run to completion.

 ## Scheduling